Skip to main content

 Who should not use creatine?

 While creatine is safe for most people, there are some people who should avoid taking it.
-These include people who are pregnant or breastfeeding.
-There’s limited research on the safety of taking creatine in pregnant or breastfeeding people.
+This includes people who are pregnant or nursing.

 Creatine may make symptoms worse for people with: